JvanKatwijk/dab-cmdline/README.md

 Output can be sent to a file - ASCII - that can be interpreted by Libre Office Calc or similar programs.

-The dab-scanner supports rtlsdr, sdrplay, airspy, hackrf, and lime sdr.
+The dab-scanner supports rtlsdr, sdrplay (with support for the 2.13 lib and the 3.XX libraries), airspy, hackrf, and lime sdr.

 ![dab scanner with sdrplay input](/dab-scanner/dab-scanner.png?raw=true)